benyap/firestore-backfire/README.md

 - `--prettify` has been renamed to `--stringify`
 - `--force` has been renamed to `--overwrite`
 - `--mode` values have changed to "create", "insert", "overwrite", "merge"
+- Import and export file format changed to NDJSON (not backward compatible)

 **New features**